TJ Friedl Player Props: Reds vs. Phillies

-The Cincinnati Reds and TJ Friedl, who went 2-for-2 with a home run and an RBI last time in action, take on Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Friday at 3:05 PM ET.
+The Cincinnati Reds and TJ Friedl, who went 1-for-4 with a double last time in action, battle Bailey Falter and the Philadelphia Phillies at Citizens Bank Park, Saturday at 4:05 PM ET.

-He had two hits (going 2-for-2 with a home run and an RBI) in his most recent appearance against the Cubs.
+In his most recent game he had a one-hit performance (1-for-4) against the Phillies.

 TJ Friedl Game Info & Props vs. the Phillies